 If a creditor wins a judgment against an individual, they can garnish the person’s wages.
 Wage garnishment refers to a percentage of money deducted from a person’s paycheck every week or two weeks to pay off the judgment.
 Federal law allows up to 25 percent of a person’s pay until the debt is satisfied.

-Can a Lawyer Help Me?
+Can a Lawyer Help me?

 A bankruptcy lawyer can help you resolve a civil judgment.
 The lawyer can tell you how to proceed or if bankruptcy is your best option to resolve the judgment.